 How can a party apply to have the Board decide if a person should be included or excluded?

-If the union is already certified and you want to apply to the Board for a decision as to whether a person should be included or excluded from the bargaining unit, you can:
+If the union is already certified and you want to apply to the Board for a decision as to whether a person should be included or excluded from the bargaining unit:

 - Complete an application by written submission (i.e. letter)